October 24, Reading 3 – 2 Timothy 4

 No. Be ready at all times!

-This is good wisdom for all of us.
+This is good wisdom for all of us, an exhortation to dwell on.

-We are all to practice godliness, to humanly-speaking write God’s word on our hearts (trusting that God’s Spirit will write His word in permanent ink on our hearts).
+We are all to practice godliness, to write God’s word on our hearts with our weak and fragile human wills with earthly means, trusting that God in the Person of the Spirit will write His word in permanent spiritual ink!

-And we are to be productive people; reproving, rebuking and exhorting one another – WITH complete patience and teaching.
+We are to be productive people – reproving, rebuking and exhorting one another – _with_ complete patience and teaching.

 * Father God,